-Falsely Accused: Man spends months in jail despite video showing he wasn’t at crime scene
+Falsely accused: Man spends months in jail despite video showing he wasn’t at crime scene

-Arthur Jones is now 29.
-For nearly seven years, he has been dealing with the aftermath of being charged with a murder he didn’t commit.

 GULFPORT, Miss.
-(WLOX) - Imagine being locked up for a crime that you didn’t commit, despite having evidence you were more than 70 miles away at the time it took place.
+(WLOX/Gray News) - Imagine being locked up for a crime that you didn’t commit, despite having evidence you were more than 70 miles away at the time it took place.
 That was the reality for a young Gulfport man after he was accused of murder six years ago.

-In July 2015, the life of a 17-year-old from Collins, Miss. was ended.
-Jabarri Goudy was shot twice outside of a club in Hattiesburg.
-Seventy miles away in Gulfport, another man’s life was upended, leaving him stuck in a nightmare with no way out.
+WLOX reports that Jabarri Goudy, 17, was shot twice outside of a club in Hattiesburg in July 2015.
+Days later and seventy miles away in Gulfport, Arthur Jones - who goes by AJ - was arrested and charged with the teen’s murder.

 For eight months, Jones sat in jail, charged with murdering the teen.
 Even after the person who shot Goudy was indicted, Jones remained behind bars.
 He is now sharing his story for the first time in the hope that the same system that falsely accused him will help obtain justice.